 If you are a registered nurse who has mastered health assessment skills and acquired a sound knowledge base of common health problems and diseases, consider taking your career to the next level and study to become a nurse practitioner.

 Nurse practitioner programs are on the rise because a nurse practitioner is an advanced practice registered nurse who delivers high-quality, cost-effective health care for patients.

 Present changes in health care reform are opening doors for numerous career opportunities for nurse practitioners.
-Nurse practitioners work in all areas of the medical field; if there is a particular area in medicine that you find intriguing, chances are there is a nurse practitioner program for it.
+NPs work in all areas of the medical field; if there is a particular area in medicine that you find intriguing, chances are there is a nurse practitioner program for it.

-Some popular nurse practitioners programs to choose from are:
+Some popular nurse practitioner programs to choose from are: